 The Financial Master Agreement, the Sales Agreement, the Service Agreement, and the Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."

+[NOTE TO ENRON: Need a paragraph explaining why credit of ENA and others should allow cross credit support.]

 The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement.")